 Elvas might not be anyone’s first guess at what the most beautiful place in Portugal might be.
 Its beauty does not come from stunning vistas or awe-inspiring sights, but from its invaluable worth to Portuguese culture and history, and that alone merits it a spot on this list.

-Elvas’s star-shaped bulwarked fortifications surrounding the village are the largest in the world and a UNESCO World Heritage Site, and a testament to the military prowess Portugal boasted in the 17th century.
-Inside Elvas, the promise of a trip to the past is all but guaranteed and made all the better with the typical Alentejo cuisine and wine to go with it.
+Elvas’s star-shaped bulwarked fortifications surrounding the village are the largest in the world.
+This UNESCO World Heritage Site is a true testament to the military prowess Portugal boasted in the 17th century.

 Sagres